nishikagorla/Portfolio-Risk-Dashboard/README.md

 # Portfolio Risk Dashboard

-An interactive Streamlit dashboard for measuring, decomposing, and stress-testing the risk of an equity portfolio.
-Enter holdings and weights, and it reports how much risk the portfolio carries, where it comes from, and how it behaves under historical market shocks.
-Each model's assumptions are stated explicitly, so you can judge when the estimates are appropriate.
+An interactive dashboard for measuring, decomposing, and stress-testing the risk of an equity portfolio.
+Give it holdings and weights, and it reports how much risk the portfolio carries, where it comes from, and how it behaves under historical shocks.
+Each model states its assumptions explicitly, so you can judge when its estimates apply.

-Built in clean, testable layers: a data pipeline, a library of pure unit-tested risk/performance functions, and a thin Streamlit UI with no business logic.
+Built in clean, testable layers: a data pipeline for price history, a library of pure, unit-tested risk and performance functions, and a thin Streamlit UI on top.

 ## Quick start
 ```bash